Dawn - Pancreatic Cancer Survivor Hikes from Germany to Italy across The Alps

 I quit my job as a nurse manager after I found out about my diagnosis, as I really thought it was the beginning of a very quick end for me so now I’m dedicated to improving public & healthcare awareness.

-I’m proud that I was invited to Parliament by PCUK to speak with MP’s to raise awareness and fund research into early diagnosis and have collaborated with healthcare teams for optimal clinical pathways for patients.
+I’m proud that I was invited to Parliament by PCUK to speak with MP’s to raise awareness and fund research into early diagnosis and have collaborated with various regional healthcare teams for optimal clinical pathways for patients.

 I’m busy and I love it.